hassan-pmp/pmp/til.md

 		- Recommendations,
 		- Implementation Plan,
 		- Governance and Approval
+- **Belbin Team Role Inventory**: The Belbin Test, or the Belbin Team Role Inventory, is a widely used psychometric assessment tool designed to measure individuals' preferred roles within a team.
+The Belbin Test aims to help individuals understand their strengths and weaknesses in a team context and facilitate better teamwork and collaboration.
+- Here's how the Belbin Test typically works:
+	- **Questionnaire**: Participants are asked to complete a questionnaire, often online, consisting of a series of statements or scenarios related to team behaviors and preferences.
+These statements may ask individuals to indicate how they would typically behave or react in certain team situations.
+	- **Team Roles**: The Belbin Test identifies nine different team roles, each associated with specific behaviors, strengths, and weaknesses.
+These roles are:
+		- Coordinator: Acts as a leader and facilitates team communication and decision-making.
+		- Shaper: Provides direction and drive, challenges the team to improve, and overcomes obstacles.
+		- Plant: Generates creative ideas and solutions, often thinking outside the box.
+		- Monitor Evaluator: Provides critical analysis, evaluates options, and makes balanced decisions.
+		- Specialist: Possesses specialized knowledge or skills critical to the team's success.
+		- Implementer: Turns ideas into practical actions and plans, ensures tasks are completed efficiently.
+		- Completer Finisher: Pays attention to detail, ensures high-quality work, and meets deadlines.
+		- Team Worker: Promotes team cohesion, supports others, and resolves conflicts diplomatically.
+		- Resource Investigator: Seeks opportunities, makes contacts, and explores external possibilities.
+	- **Scoring and Feedback**: After completing the questionnaire, individuals receive a report or feedback indicating their preferred team roles based on their responses.
+The report typically highlights individuals' strengths and potential weaknesses in each role and provides insights into how they can contribute effectively to a team.
+	- **Team Building and Development**: The Belbin Test is often used in team-building exercises, training programs, and organizational development initiatives.
+By understanding their preferred roles and those of their teammates, individuals can better leverage their strengths, collaborate more effectively, and address any potential gaps or conflicts within the team.

 # 22.03.2024 Project Management: Agile : Lesson_4
 - Ohno Taiichi who is a Japanese industrial engineer and businessman.
 He is considered to be the father of the Toyota Production System, which inspired Lean Manufacturing in the U.S.
 - **Seven Forms of Waste**: